MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 With DevTools, you can do the following:

-*  Inspect and change the current webpage live in the browser.
+*  Inspect, tweak, and change the styles of elements in the webpage using live tools with a visual interface.
+Inspect where the browser stored content to construct the webpage, including .html, .css, .js, and .png data formats.

 *  Emulate how your product behaves on different devices and simulate a mobile environment, complete with different network conditions.

-*  Inspect, tweak, and change the styles of elements in the webpage using live tools with a visual interface.
+Inspect the network traffic and review the location of the problems.

 *  Debug your JavaScript using breakpoint debugging and with the live console.
+Find memory problems and rendering issues with your web apps.

 *  Find accessibility, performance, compatibility, and security issues in your products and learn how to use DevTools to fix each.

-*  Inspect the network traffic and review the location of the problems.

-*  Inspect where the browser stored content in various formats.

-*  Evaluate the performance of your product to find memory problems and rendering issues.

 *  Use a development environment to sync changes in DevTools with the file system and from the web.